Penstemon albidus (White Beardtongue)

 Fruit is a capsule up to ½ inch (8 to 12 mm) long containing numerous seeds.

 White Beardtongue is a prairie species common in the Great Plains and reaches the eastern edge of its range in western Minnesota, where it can be found in gravel and bluff prairies, sandy hillsides, and railroad rights-of-way.
 The flowers of White Penstemon are similar to Foxglove Beardtongue (Penstemon digitalis) but the latter has larger flowers, the clusters on longer stalks, and is generally a larger plant, reaching heights of up to 3 feet.

 Please visit our sponsors

-Photos by K. Chayka taken on a hillside along Hwy 7 in Ortonville, Big Stone County.
-Photos courtesy Peter M. Dziuk taken in Big Stone County, and in South Dakota.
+Photos by K. Chayka taken in Big Stone County.
+Photos by Peter M. Dziuk taken in Big Stone and Otter Tail counties, and in South Dakota.

 Have you seen this plant in Minnesota, or have any other comments about it?

 I live East of Zumbro Falls, and have quite a good crop of this flower every year.
 I have been encouraging it, since it is such a pretty one, and I see that by your map I'm not supposed to have any of it here.
 I know that I have also seen it north of me along the Mississippi drainage.
 Dave